osama1225/Distributed-File-System/README.md

 Distributed-File-System
 =======================

-A simple Distributed File System that implemented in java using RMI with the following features:
+A simple Distributed File System that is implemented in java using RMI with the following features:

 1- Each file is replicated on several servers.